dotnet/runtime/docs/coreclr/workflow/UsingYourBuild.md

 pretty obvious how to adapt these instructions for other operating systems.

-To run your newly built .NET Core Runtime in addition to the application itself, you will need you need a 'host' program that will load the Runtime as well as all the other .NET Framework code that your application needs.
+To run your newly built .NET Core Runtime in addition to the application itself, you will need a 'host' program that will load the Runtime as well as all the other .NET Core Framework code that your application needs.
 The easiest way to get all this other stuff is to simply use the standard 'dotnet' host that installs with .NET Core SDK.

-Thus the first step is to confirm that you have the 'standard' .NET Core SDK installed.
-If you can type
+The released version of 'dotnet' tool may not be compatible with the live CoreCLR repository.
+The following steps assume use of unreleased version of 'dotnet' tool that is downloaded as part of the CoreCLR repository build at `Tools\dotnetcli`.
+[Add `Tools\dotnetcli` directory to your path](../building/windows-instructions.md#adding-to-the-default-path-variable) and type:

 * dotnet -?

 and it prints some help text, you are ready.
-Otherwise see [Installing the .Net Core SDK](https://www.microsoft.com/net/core) to install it.

 ### Step 1: Create a App using the Default Runtime
 At this point you can create a new 'Hello World' program in the standard way.